Skip to content

 XI.3 · The Institutional Layer

 Moving from norms to institutions is a leap from “ought” to “how.”
-The concepts below are responses of practical wisdom to axiomatic requirements, institutional forms humans have created to solve political problems, not necessary structures deduced from axioms.
+The concepts below are responses of practical wisdom to axiomatic requirements, institutional forms humans have created to solve political problems.

 Authority

-Authority (P13 + P15) is power recognized as legitimate.
-When power not only has the capacity to influence others but is acknowledged by the influenced as rightfully exercised, power transforms into authority.
-Authority lowers the coercive cost of governance, people obey authority out of recognition, not out of fear (AF8).
-When police officers refuse to enforce an order they regard as unjust, bystanders witness in that moment what authority really is: not an intrinsic property of power, but a function of recognition.
-Once recognition is withdrawn, authority evaporates almost instantly.
+Authority is power recognized as legitimate (see P13, P15).
+When power not only can influence others but is acknowledged by the influenced as rightfully exercised, it transforms into authority, and the coercive cost of governance drops: people obey from recognition, not from fear (AF8).
+Watch a police officer refuse to enforce an order she regards as unjust, and bystanders see in that instant what authority really is, not an intrinsic property of power but a function of recognition.
+Withdraw the recognition, and the authority evaporates almost at once.

 Law

-Law (P16 + T1 + C13.1) is the institutional form through which a community of agents encodes the requirements of justice (P16) as enforceable rules.
-The legitimacy of law derives from its fidelity to the direction of justice, rather than from coercive power.
-Every legal system is a partial mapping of justice (T1’s institutional corollary), therefore law must be revisable.
-A legal system that cannot be revised will eventually diverge from justice: social conditions change while the legal system remains frozen.
-Consider the person who shelters a fugitive slave and thereby breaks the Fugitive Slave Act: in that moment they experience the gap between law and justice at first hand, what morality demands is precisely what law forbids.
-This lived experience is T1’s institutional corollary made flesh: law is never more than an approximation of justice.
+Law is the institutional form through which a community encodes justice (P16) as enforceable rule.
+Its legitimacy derives from fidelity to justice.
+Since every legal system is only a partial mapping of justice (T1’s institutional corollary), law must remain revisable; a legal order that cannot be revised will, as conditions change around its frozen text, drift away from the justice it claims to serve.
+Consider the person who shelters a fugitive and so breaks the Fugitive Slave Act: in that moment she feels the gap between law and justice at first hand, what conscience commands being exactly what law forbids.
+Such lived experience is T1’s institutional corollary made flesh: law is never more than an approximation of justice.

 Social Contract